lawrel/PKMNBattleSim/README.md

 +healing items
 +held item effects
 +navigable bag
-+full party of pokemon
++full party of 6 pokemon
++randomly generate enemy/wild pokemon from pokedex data & specified level range
++abilities

 ## Data

-+move format:  name, type, phys/spec/none, power, "description", status, weather
-+status effects will be hard coded
-+type matchups: type1, [weaknesses], [resistances], [ineffective]
+There is a very unfortunate problem with moves and abilities - their effects are practically boundless, meaning many of them will need to be hardcoded (Trick Room).
+Most basic attacking and stat-boosting moves will avoid this issue.